Skip to content

 Parameters

-• secondArr (T[]): The second array to compare.
+• secondArr (readonly T[]): The second array to compare.

 Returns

-(T[]) A new array containing the elements that are present in both arrays.
+(T[]): Returns a new array containing elements commonly included in both arrays.

 Released under the MIT License.